alexdwagner/jekyll-now/_posts/2016-10-27-Office-Hours-Taeyoon.md

 As I was taking this picture, a woman with her tiny dog was walking by.

-"I got a better picture!", she said continuing towards the crosswalk.
+"I got a better picture!", she said continuing towards the crosswalk.<br>
-"Oh yeah, what's that?", I asked, genuinely curious.
+"Oh yeah, what's that?", I asked, genuinely curious.<br>
-"I got one of my dog peeing on it!"
+"I got one of my dog peeing on it!"<br>
-"That's amazing!"
+"That's amazing!"<br>

 Laughing, we continued on our opposite ways.